YottaDB/YDBDoc/AdminOpsGuide/mlocks.rst

 .. note::
    This can damage current LOCKs and the LOCK mechanism.
 It is intended for use only under the direction of YottaDB.

-By default LKE operates in CRIT mode and ensures a consistent view of LOCKs by using the database critical section(s).
+By default, LKE operates in CRIT mode and ensures a consistent view of LOCKs by using the database critical section(s).

 .. parsed-literal::
    -[NO]EXACT

 Limits the CLEAR command to the exact resource name specified with -LOCK=resource_name.
-NOEXACT (the default) treats the specified resource name as a prefix and works not only on it, but also on any of its descendants, since their existence effectively LOCK their parent tree.
+NOEXACT (the default) treats the specified resource name as a prefix and works not only on it, but also on any of its descendants, since their existence effectively LOCKs their parent tree.

 .. parsed-literal::
    -L[OCK]=""resource_name""